Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

-“Spiritual conflict in marriage is painful, especially when your spouse doesn’t have a relationship with Jesus Christ.
-Popular author and pastor Kent Hughes speaks powerfully about how to stay and pray for your unbelieving spouse.”
+“Spiritual conflict in marriage is painful, especially when your spouse doesn’t believe or have a personal relationship with Jesus Christ.
+Popular author and pastor Kent Hughes speaks powerfully about how to stay with and pray for your unbelieving spouse.”

-A quote from the 1st day of this 3-part daily program:
+Here’s a preview quote from the 1st day of this 3-part daily program, covering the issue of one spouse who doesn’t believe:

-Dennis Rainey: “A person who is not a believer, and Kent did a wonderful job of explaining the state of someone who has not been born again spiritually — their eyes are darkened, they can’t see; they’re blind.
+“A person who is not a believer has their eyes are darkened, they can’t see.
+They’re blind.
 They are in need of us being fervent.
 That word ‘fervent in love,’ means stretched out as a runner stretches out to break the tape first.
 We are to stretch and strain in the Spirit in loving those who aren’t spiritually alive.

 And be hospitable.
 That’s just being kind, making your home a warm place to be.
 I’m not suggesting easy answers for those who are married to non-Christians.
 I can’t think of a more challenging situation than day in and day out living the Christian life and loving someone who doesn’t share it with me.”

-I think there’s a sense in which when God lays something on your heart, and He calls you to pray and leads you to prayer, very often it’s because He’s going to have that prayer fulfilled.
+I think there’s a sense in which when God lays something on your heart.
+He calls you to pray and leads you to prayer.
+Very often it’s because He’s going to have that prayer fulfilled.

 So I think that there are a couple of things here.
 I think that this matter of persistence in prayer and persistence through difficulties and hard times and expectancy.
 See, it’s fascinating, in Luke, the 18th chapter, the parable of persistent widow.
 The whole point of that parable is that she goes to this unbelieving, terrible judge, and she bugs him until he answers.